 This paper discusses the problems related to decentralised storage of biometric templates on travel-documents as a means to combat look-alike fraud.
-The analysis focuses on the current situation in the Netherlands, but is believed to also have international significance.
+The analysis departs from a sketch of the current situation in the Netherlands.
 The following introductory information is derived from a May 2001 letter by the Minister for Urban Policy and Integration of Ethnic Minorities in the Netherlands [1].